‘Teen Mom OG’ Ratings Decline Despite Addition Of Mackenzie McKee

 Monday night’s new episode of Teen Mom OG featured guest mom Mackenzie McKee.
-Although fans expressed excitement for the addition of the mom-of-three, Radar Online reports that ratings for Monday night’s episode actually declined from the prior week’s ratings.
+Although fans expressed excitement for the addition of the mom of three, Radar Online reports that ratings for Monday night’s episode actually declined from the prior week’s ratings.

-Radar reports that the shows premiere back in June brought in 990,000 viewers.
+Radar reports that the show’s premiere back in June brought in 990,000 viewers.
 The promos for the new season relied heavily on promoting the fact that the show has been following the cast members lives for a decade.
-After the premiere, ratings decreased down to 868,000 for the second episode of the season followed by 849,000 for the third episode.
+After the premiere, ratings decreased to 868,000 for the second episode of the season and to 849,000 for the third episode.
 Ratings continued to decline through the month of July and hit a low on July 22 with only 658,000.
 The following week, the numbers were up to 773,00.

 While the addition of Mackenzie McKee was anticipated by fans, her premiere episode brought in 693,000 viewers.
-While these numbers were nowhere near that of the season premiere episode, it was not the lowest numbers of the season.
+While these numbers were nowhere near that of the season premiere episode, it was not the lowest number of the season.

 It is unclear why the number of viewers has been declining, but Radar Online points out that when Farrah Abraham was featured on the show during the 2017 season, the season premiere brought in 1,319,000 viewers.
 The season finale for that year saw 1,098,000 viewers.